 - Facilitate the development of resident IPM education programs for Pennsylvania colleges, universities, and secondary and primary schools

-- Develop the IPM components of certification programs such as Certified Crop Advisor and Pesticide Applicator Training
+- Develop the IPM components of certification programs such as Certified Crop Adviser and Pesticide Applicator Training

 - Develop outreach programs for the general public

-Since pests (insects, diseases, weeds, animals, etc) occur in all environments in Pennsylvania, from natural ecosystems through urban landscapes, PA IPM has the challenge of addressing this wide diversity.
+PA IPM has the challenge of addressing pests (insects, diseases, weeds, animals, etc) in all environments in Pennsylvania, from natural ecosystems through urban landscapes.
 Our program has expanded in the areas of school IPM, community IPM (urban communities), greenhouse IPM, and agricultural IPM.
 We also provide information for green industry professionals, public health sectors, homeowners and home gardeners, and parks & forest managers.